last updated 1/15/25

 Burnout can happen fast for an overwhelmed staff.
 But in-clinic efficiencies and load-sharing can ease a lot of the burden that comes with heavy patient traffic.
-These tips are proven to help, and come straight from the experts who presented at our How to Modernize Your Clinic for a New Era in Urgent Care webinar.
+Most of these tips come straight from the experts who presented at our How to Modernize Your Clinic for a New Era in Urgent Care webinar.

 There are non-technological solutions you can try, too.
 You can make minor changes to your staff model that create minimal HR overhead and big results.